 Availability

-The Writing Help feature is available via a new pencil icon that appears when drafting a message.
-Users can tap it to see AI-generated suggestions.
-The rollout begins Wednesday in select countries, with English as the first supported language.
+Players can access the Writing Help feature by clicking on a new pencil icon that appears when preparing a message.
+Users can tap it to view A.I.-generated suggestions.
+The release will start Wednesday in some countries with English as its first supported language.

 The Bigger Picture